devRojha/alpha-nodus-assignment/README.md

 ● Candidates should not be allowed to apply for the job without contact information (email and phone number)

 ● Candidates should not be allowed to apply if a job posting has 10 active applications.

+1.2 Extra Edge Case :

+● Add a status attribute to the application to track if the applicant is hired or rejected, ensuring that the data persists and the applicant cannot apply again.

 ##